-Vaccines for neurologic disorders are developed not only for prevention of infectious diseases but also for the treatment of cancer involving the nervous system, autoimmune disorders such as multiple sclerosis, and degenerative disorders such as Alzheimer disease.
+Vaccines for neurologic disorders are not only developed for prevention of infectious diseases, but also for the treatment of cancer involving the nervous system, autoimmune disorders such as multiple sclerosis, and degenerative disorders such as Alzheimer disease.
 Alzheimer disease and stroke have important inflammatory and immune components and may be amenable to treatment by antiinflammatory and immunotherapeutic approaches.
-In this article, the author reviews various types of vaccines relevant to the nervous system, including adverse effects of vaccines on the nervous system.
+This article reviews various types of vaccines relevant to the nervous system, including adverse reaction of vaccines on the nervous system.
 An example is the vaccine for Alzheimer disease where the objective is to generate antibodies against amyloid beta.
-In the earlier clinical trials, it was observed that although the vaccine was effective in halting the progression of the disease, it produced encephalitis in some patients.
+The earlier clinical trials, although effective in halting the progression of the disease, produced encephalitis as an adverse effect in some patients.
 Improved vaccines are now under development.

 • Apart from prevention of infectious diseases, vaccines are in development for therapeutic use in noninfectious diseases.

 • Indications for therapeutic vaccines include neurodegenerative disorders, traumatic brain injury, glioblastoma multiforme, and multiple sclerosis.

 • Vaccines are tested for safety, but adverse reactions may occur, some of which affect the nervous system.